How many books do you read in a year?

 However, if simply getting free books isn’t enough incentive, then you can make money if you treat your blog like a business.
 It’s definitely not a get rich quick scheme, but I’ve reached the point where I earn a small income from my blog.
 It’s not much, and my hourly rate is atrocious, but the blog is profitable.

 With enough hard work and business savvy, I expect to eventually make a steady income from book blogging.
 So yes, it’s definitely possible if you are willing to work for it.

 Why did you change names?
 And what happened to the other sister?

 For any of you that have been with me since the beginning, you’ll know I started my first website, Pingel Sisters, as a lifestyle blog with my sister.
-Well, after a year and a half of blogging, in which we switched to a book blog, it became fully apparent that blogging was my dream, not hers.
+Well, after a year and a half of blogging, during which we switched to a book blog, it became fully apparent that blogging was my dream, not hers.

-We evenutally decided it was time for her to completely step away.
-Being as Pingel Sisters didn’t really work just one sister, I decided to pick a new name to reflect my focus on books.
+We eventually decided it was time for her to completely step away.
+Being as Pingel Sisters didn’t really work with just one sister, I decided to pick a new name to reflect my focus on books.
 Since my strongest asset is my ability to write quality in-depth book lists, I decided to become the Booklist Queen.
 Also, the domain name and social handles were completely available (which was much harder to find than I anticipated.)
 Read more →

 Do you do anything besides read?